Step 1. Research

 - Think about what you want to study, which subjects you enjoy and whether you have a career in mind.
 We don't expect you to know exactly you want to do with your life because to be honest, who does?
 If you've ever been curious about a subject, what's stopping you from having a go?
 Do some research and browse our website, this will help you understand which courses to investigate further.

 - Start preparing your personal statement, you will need this to support your application.

-HINTS/TIPS – It’s good to talk!
+INTS/TIPS – It’s good to talk!
 Discuss your options with tutors, careers advisors, friends and family.

 - You can apply as early as a year before your course is due to start, either at an event or online.
 You can apply to more than one area to keep your options open and make your decision once you have your exam results.

 - On receipt of your application, we will contact you via email or letter to invite you to an interview.

 Apply at an Open Event